owlRobotics-GmbH/owlRobotPlatform/README.md

 ## Description <a name="description"></a>
 'SMARTMOW-DIY/owlRobotics robot platform' is an **universal hardware platform** for your robotics projects.
 It contains:

 1. owlControl: a PCB with an integrated **Raspberry Pico (RP2040)** with sockets for GPIO, UART, I2C, SPI etc. and an integrated **CAN bus** interface.
-Optionally, it contains a breakout for a **OrangePi5Pro/RaspberryPi** (the 'brain').
+Optionally, it contains a breakout for a **OrangePi5Pro (highly recommended)/RaspberryPi** (the 'brain').
 The OrangePi5Pro/RaspberryPi, the Pico and your own hardware can use the CAN bus for communication.

 2. owlDrive (optional): motor drivers for **brushless motors** (BLDC) - it has an intetgrated CAN bus interface (More details: https://owlrobotics-store.company.site/products/)